MilesPurvis/Pitbox-webapp/README.md

 This application uses Airbnb as inspiration for developing a motorsports booking application.
 [Project Images](#images-from-the-project-camera_flash)

-## The app had various functionalities for its users: :busts_in_silhouette:
+## The app had various functionalities for its users 📣

 - Add/edit/remove track and motorsports-oriented ads
 - Register/login/logout functionality with encrypted user password